rattanece/github-slideshow/_posts/0000-01-02-rattanece.md

 ---
 layout: slide
-title: "Welcome to our third slide!"
+title: "Welcome to our third slide! :)"
 ---
 This is github
 Use the left arrow to go back!